This topic describes the Performance Analytics tool and illustrates some basic uses of it.

 - The axes of the parent statistic this slice will collect

 Finally, a slice can place constraints on axes of its parent statistic, allowing you to limit the data you get back.
 For instance, if you're trying to narrow down the cause of some high NFS latency outliers, it may be useful to filter out any NFS latencies which are shorter than one second.
 To do this, you would place a constraint on the latency axis of an NFS operation slice that states that the values must be higher than one second.
-You can constrain any axis in the same fashion, and each axis' description in the parent statistic gives a constraint type which can be applied to it.
+You can constrain any axis in the same fashion, and each axis' description in the parent statistic gives a constraint type that can be applied to it.
 This allows you to place different types of constraints on the latency axis (which is a number measured in nanoseconds) than the operation type axis (which is an enum that can take the values "read" or "write").

 Data collected by slices is persisted temporarily on the Delphix Engine.
-Performance data is guaranteed to be available at the finest resolution for 6 hours, then is compressed to per-minute data and held for 7 days, and finally compressed to per-hour data and held for 30 days.
+Performance data is guaranteed to be available at the finest resolution for six hours, then is compressed to per-minute data and held for seven days, and finally compressed to per-hour data and held for 30 days.
 If data of a certain resolution will be needed longer than these limits, you should instruct the slice to remember the data permanently until you are done using it.
 The commands to manage this are listed in the Performance Analytics Tool API Reference.